Here’s the thing.

 You shake off your food coma and you’re ready to get back into the kale eating game.
 You go through another stretch of eating healthy, and then BAM, the fucking bully does it again.

-The most common reason why people find themselves going back and forth between eating healthy and eating like crap, is lack of preparation.
+The most common reason that people find themselves going back and forth between eating healthy and eating like crap is lack of preparation.

 It’s convenience food city.

-The fix for this is to make sure you do your weekly batch cooking.
+The fix for this is to make sure that you do weekly batch cooking.